The presence of Prince Harry at the Super Bowl is a'middle finger' to detractors

 “It was prudent.
 He appeared to be in a bad mood at times, although that is unlikely to be his favourite sport.

-“But I think it was a respectful nod to Americans and I think it was also, in some ways, a middle finger to those who don’t see him as a true American.
+“But I think it was a courteous bow to Americans, as well as a middle finger to those who don’t regard him as a true American.

-“And showing that he is bonding with his fellow neighbours across the pond.”
+“And demonstrating that he is forming bonds with his fellow neighbours across the pond.”

 Download BOL News App for latest news